simondhalliday/simondhalliday.github.io/_posts/2020-03-10-online_teaching_covid19.md

 how useful collaborative software of various types can be and how they can become more productive as free-lancers or people who have to work remotely in the future.

+### My class context?

+My classes this semester are relatively small.
+Behavioral Economics is an upper-level elective that involves a lot of reading and programming work in R \(n = 16\).
+Development economics is a lower-level elective with a textbook, readings, and a team project \(n = 20\).
+All of which said, I've used some of the techniques outlined above for classes of \>50 at Smith College and for classes of a few hundred at institutions I taught at before Smith College.

+I'm fortunate because I do not have in-class exams for my classes this semester and I would recommend that folks try to think through a class without exams.
+What are alternative assessment methods that might work?
+I don't mean "work the best ever", I mean "work well enough."
+Think *very* short writing assignments.
+Think about asking your students to create MCQs that you can ask the rest of the class with extra credit given to the "best" MCQ.
+Err on the side of generosity rather than worrying about cheating.
+Will cheating happen?
+Almost certainly?
+But, if you want to base your policy on an expectation that all students are knaves \(thanks Hume; thanks Machiavelli\), you're going to have an awful rest of your semester.
+Rather, plan for your students to be pro-social and intrinsically motivated and you might just [nudge them to be more so](https://www.amazon.com/dp/B01EUYN5GM/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1).